ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "And there's one more thing," the messenger added, consulting another scroll.
 "A delegation from Millhaven arrived yesterday, seeking audience.
 They claim to represent the merchant guilds."

 Gond's expression didn't change, but a new alertness entered his eyes.
 "Millhaven, you say?
 And they arrived *yesterday*?"
-The timing, as always, was suspect.
+The timing was suspect to say the least.
 "Something about them troubles you.
 What did you feel?"

-"Nothing I can put my finger on, Lord Gond... just a feeling.
-They're too smooth, their eyes too quick.
-And they don't carry the smell of incense, more like... old coin and something else I can't name."
+"Nothing I can put my finger on, my Lord… just a feeling.
+They're too smooth, their eyes too quick."

 "But you have concerns about them," Gond stated, his gaze steady on the messenger.

-"Well it ain't for me to say I figure, but they don't behave like any priests I've seen before."
+"Well it ain't for me to say I figure, but they don't behave like any priests of Kemiss I've seen before."

 Silviana's eyes sharpened.
 "Priests of Kemiss?
 Here?"